Lead, what it is, ways you can be exposed to lead poisoning, health effects and ways to reduce your exposure

 Consider blood lead testing if exposure is suspected.
 Symptoms of lead exposure can be relatively non-specific including headache, abdominal pain, fatigue, anaemia, and damaged nerve and renal function.

-It is important to encourage your patients to talk about their use of complementary medicines, particularly migrants who may use these medicines more frequently.
-The National Health and Medical Research Council provides a resource to assist clinicians in talking to their patients about complementary medicines.
+It is important to encourage your patients to talk about their use of complementary medicine, particularly migrants who may use these medicines more frequently.
+The National Health and Medical Research Council provides a resource to assist clinicians in talking to their patients about complementary medicine.

-For further information on the risk of lead poisoning from complementary medicine contact SA Health's Scientific Services:
+For further information on the risk of lead poisoning from complementary medicine, contact SA Health's Scientific Services (08) 8226 7100.